edgedelta/docs/docs/installation/windows.md

 1. For the downloaded package, start **cmd.exe** as the administrator.
 2. Navigate to the appropriate download directory.
-3. In the following command, replace &lt;YOUR API KEY&gt; with the key you copied earlier, and then run command:
+3. In the following command, replace &lt;YOUR API KEY&gt; with the key you copied earlier, and then run the following command:

 ```text
 start /wait msiexec /qn /i edgedelta-version_64bit.msi APIKEY="<YOUR_API_KEY>"